-The consolidated financial statements for prior periods include the Company's share of the income and expenses and equity movements of equity accounted investees, after adjustments to align accounting policies with those of the Company, from the date that significant influence or joint control commences until the date that significant influence or joint control company's share of losses exceeds its interest in an equity accounted investee, the carrying amount of that interest, including any long-term investments, is reduced to nil, and the recognition of further losses is discontinued except to the extent that the Company has an obligation or has made payments on behalf of the investee (see note 11).
+The consolidated financial statements for prior periods include the Company's share of the income and expenses and equity movements of equity accounted investees, after adjustments to align accounting policies with those of the Company, from the date that significant influence or joint control commences until the date that significant influence or joint control ceases.
+In accordance with IAS 28.29, when the Company's share of losses exceeds its interest in an equity accounted investee, the carrying amount of that interest, including any long-term investments, is reduced to nil, and the recognition of further losses is discontinued except to the extent that the Company has an obligation or has made payments on behalf of the investee (see note 11).